 Board of Directors

 Earl G. Matthews is the President of Veeam Government Solutions (VGS).
-Prior to VGS, Earl held senior positions within the White House, the Department of Defense and the Intelligence Community.
-At the White House, he served as Deputy Assistant to the President and Senior Director for Defense Policy and Strategy on the National Security Council.
-Earl has also previously served as Special Counsel.
+Prior to VGS, Earl held senior leadership positions with the White House, DOD and the Intelligence Community providing him with unparalleled experience to successfully lead VGS.
+Under the previous administration, he served as Deputy Assistant to the President and Senior Director for Defense Policy and Strategy on the National Security Council.

 Nick Ayers is one of America’s most in-demand entrepreneurs and political strategists.
 At 36 years old, he has forged a successful career in business and served at the highest levels of the United States government.
 Most recently, Nick served in the White House as Assistant to the President and Chief of Staff to the Vice President.
 A trusted confidante of both Donald Trump and Mike Pence, he helped shape high-profile space, tax and foreign-policy initiatives.

 Prior to the White House, Nick served as the senior advisor to Mike Pence during his governorship and chairmanship of the Trump/Pence presidential transition team.
 From 2006 to 2011, he was the youngest-ever executive director of the Republican Governors Association, where he oversaw the historic GOP gains in the 2010 election.
 Before joining the RGA, he spent four years as the senior advisor to Georgia Governor Sonny Perdue and managed his re-election campaign in 2006.

 In the private sector, Nick helped build one of the nation’s most successful mediabuying firms, overseeing more than a half-billion dollars in advertising.
 He manages an investment company, Ayers Neugebauer & Company, which has successful ventures in health care and technology.
 He also created Holmsted LLC, which invests in agriculture and promotes land conservation.